30 Water St, Plymouth, MA 02360, USA

 There was a Patuxet Wampanoag settlement and/or burial ground on Watson’s Hill, on the southeast side of Jenney Pond near today’s Town Brook Park.
 It was known as Cantaugheantiest, meaning “planted fields.”
 The Treaty of Cantaugheanta, a verbal agreement, was made by 60 Wampanoag tribe members and 30 Pilgrims in April 1621, and is considered to be the first treaty between Europeans and Native Americans in the New World.

 A half-mile, mostly paved walkway extends from the entrance on Water Street, through Brewster Gardens, and alongside Town Brook to the Plimoth Grist Mill and Town Brook Park.
 It’s a lovely route that bypasses the busy roads nearby.

-Continue your walk beyond Town Brook Park by crossing the wooden bridge at the foot of Jenney Pond to Willard Place.
-Look for the short path that leads to Newfield Street and the Samuel Holmes Playground.
-Continue past the playground, to the left, to find a trail that runs along the edge of Town Brook for another 1/3 mile.
+To continue your walk beyond Town Brook Park, follow the Town Brook Trail.
+Cross the wooden bridge at the foot of Jenney Pond to Willard Place.
+Look for the short path that leads to Newfield Street and the Holmes Playground.
+Continue past the playground, to the left, to find a trail that runs along the edge of Town Brook for another 1/3 mile, past Billington Street Park.
 This trail was originally part of the Native American pathway known as the Namassakeeset Trail.

 Habitats and Wildlife

 This is a grassy, manicured, municipal park with Town Brook as its centerpiece.
 Town Brook finds its source in the 269-acre freshwater pond known as the Billington Sea, and flows for 1.5 miles through several small ponds before emptying into Plymouth Harbor.